 Fibre-optic sensor for fatigue monitoring

 Strain and crack width measurements are primary concerns for health monitoring and damage assessment of large concrete structures in civil engineering.
 Indeed, the effective detection of damage, its localisation and to certain extent its quantification are essential components to establish an optimised maintenance schedule that may lead to a minimum life-cycle cost.
 For damage detection especially in the case of large concrete structures, distributed fibre optic sensing techniques is a promising alternative to usual visual inspection which is time consuming, expensive and low reliable.
 Moreover, fibre optic sensors are small dimensions, low sensitivity to electromagnetic perturbation and they are easy of installation.
-For over a decade, many works on the development and the application of optic fibre sensing techniques for SHM have been carried out and significant progress have been made in the recent years.
+For over a decade, many works on the development and the application of optic fibre sensing techniques for Structural Health Monitoring (SHM) have been carried out and significant progresses have been made in the recent years.
 However, some technological challenges must still overcome.
-Indeed, the reliability of fibre optic measurements and the mechanical durability of fibre optic sensors for long term monitoring continues to raise interrogations.
+Indeed, the reliability of fibre optic measurements and the mechanical durability of fibre optic sensors for long-term monitoring continues to raise interrogations.
 Besides the issues of spatial resolution which can affect significantly measurement results especially when the sensing length of the fibre optic sensor is shorter than the spatial resolution, the slippage between core fibre (which is the sensing element) and coating materials influences also the accuracy of measurements.
 Seveval packages and methods of installation of fibre optic sensor will be tested in order to improve the confidence in strain and crack width.
 In addition for practical purposes, the fibre optic sensor location will be optimised in accordance to the need of structure engineers (in relation to WP3) and the issue of cross-sensitivity between strain and temperature will be addressed.
 The experimental work will be carried out on representative samples that can reproduce actual wind turbine foundation and bridges.
 Measurements will be carried out in a large scale climatic chamber to control and henceforth take into account the influence of temperature.
 The in situ implementation will be performed on reference structures provided by the stakeholders involved in the project.

 IFSTTAR, Bouguenais, France